mortadalb/Motor-New/README.md

 ### Prerequisites are the following:
 1. Oracle client with version depending on the AMAN Oracle database version<br>
-2. MySQL database engine to setup local tables<br>
-3. Microsoft IIS server with version 7.x and above<br>
+2. Microsoft IIS server with version 7.x and above<br>
-4. Python 2.7.x or 3.7.x and above<br>
+3. Python 2.7.x or 3.7.x and above<br>